riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 Current contract direction:

-- snapshot metadata and operation endpoints are typed
+- Snapshot metadata and operation endpoints are typed
 - `GET /snapshots`
   returns typed metadata
 - `GET /snapshots/meta/active`
   returns typed metadata
-- create, activate, delete, and save operations return typed status payloads
+- Create, Activate, Delete, and Save operations return typed status payloads
 - `GET /snapshots/{name}` still returns the raw stored snapshot payload

 That split is intentional.
 Full snapshot bodies should only be typed if the